postgrespro/pg_probackup/Documentation.md

 If you are restoring an STREAM backup, the restore is complete at once, with the cluster returned to a self-consistent state at the point when the backup was taken.
 For ARCHIVE backups, PostgreSQL replays all available archived WAL segments, so the cluster is restored to the latest state possible.
 You can change this behavior by using the [recovery target options](#recovery-target-options) with the `restore` command.
 Note that using the [recovery target options](#recovery-target-options) when restoring STREAM backup is possible if the WAL archive is available at least starting from the time the STREAM backup was taken.

 >NOTE: By default, the [restore](#restore) command validates the specified backup before restoring the cluster.
 If you run regular backup validations and would like to save time when restoring the cluster, you can specify the `--no-validate` flag to skip validation and speed up the recovery.

+#### Partial Restore

+If you have enabled [partial restore](#setting-up-partial-restore) before taking backups, you can restore or exclude from restore the arbitraty number of specific databases using [partial restore options](#partial-restore-options) with the [restore](#restore) commands.

+To restore only one or more databases, run the restore command with the following options:

+    pg_probackup restore -B backup_dir --instance instance_name --db-include=database_name

+The option `--db-include` can be specified multiple times.
+For example, to restore only databases `db1` and `db2`, run the following command:

+    pg_probackup restore -B backup_dir --instance instance_name --db-include=db1 --db-include=db2

+To exclude one or more specific databases from restore, run the following options:

+    pg_probackup restore -B backup_dir --instance instance_name --db-exclude=database_name

+The option `--db-exclude` can be specified multiple times.
+For example, to exclude the databases `db1` and `db2` from restore, run the following command:

+    pg_probackup restore -B backup_dir --instance instance_name -i backup_id --db-exclude=db1 --db-exclude=db2

+Partial restore rely on lax behaviour of PostgreSQL recovery process toward truncated files.
+Files of excluded databases restored as null sized files, allowing recovery to work properly.
+After successfull starting of PostgreSQL cluster, you must drop excluded databases using `DROP DATABASE` command.

+>NOTE: The databases `template0` and `template1` are always restored.

 ### Performing Point-in-Time (PITR) Recovery